-Jenifer Sarver is running in the 2018 Republican Primary to represent Texas’ 21st Congressional District in the U.S. Congress.
+Jenifer Sarver ran in the 2018 Republican Primary to represent Texas’ 21st Congressional District in the U.S. Congress.

 She is a lifelong Republican and small business owner from Austin, Texas.
 Her career has spanned the corporate, academic and political worlds.
 Sarver was honored to work on the senior staff of U.S. Senator Kay Bailey Hutchison, a time she calls her “Ph.D. in Texas,” where she was steeped in the State’s history, people and geography under the tutelage of Hutchison, a fifth generation Texan.
 Jenifer served as the Executive Director of the Archer Center, the academic home of The University of Texas System in Washington, D.C., started by Former U.S. Congressman Bill Archer.
 She was later appointed by the George W. Bush Administration to a role at the U.S. Department of Commerce where she worked directly with Secretary Carlos Gutierrez and helped manage communications for a range of policy issues in the Commerce portfolio from international trade to the digital television transition.
 In 2009, she moved back to Texas and went to work as Chief of Staff to Ambassador Karen Hughes, the worldwide vice chair of Burson-Marsteller.